Kemerton: Historic features

 Notable historic features include Kemerton Camp, an Iron Age hill fort surmounting Bredon Hill, thought to have been vacated suddenly after a considerable battle.
+Excavations at the camp in the 1930s uncovered, near the entrance to the inner ramparts, the remains of approximately 50 slaughtered individuals along with a large number of weapons.
+The fort, which encloses an area of 22 acres and features two sets of ramparts and ditches, had its inner rampart constructed around 300 BC and its outer rampart around the 1st century AD, after which the site was attacked, its gateways burned, and then abandoned.
 On the fort's south rampart is a two-storey stone tower known as Parsons Folly (or the Tower), built in the mid-18th century by John Parsons V, MP (1732-1805), the squire of Kemerton, who reputedly wished to raise the summit of Bredon Hill to 1000 ft (305 m).
 Significant buildings include the Church of St Nicholas and Kemerton Court, both of which are listed Grade II*.

 The parish includes several important wildlife sites including the Kemerton Lake Nature Reserve and sections of the Bredon Hill Special Area of Conservation, which are managed by Kemerton Conservation Trust.

 Notable residents

 Residents of Kemerton have included the anarchist publisher Charlotte Wilson, the bestselling author John Moore and YWCA leader Helen Malcolm.